compgeolab/xlandsat/doc/plot-overlay.rst

 We'll overlay the thermal band (only pixels above 320 K) on top of an RGB composite to show the ongoing lava flow.

-First, we'll import the required packages and load the sample scene:
+First, we'll import the required packages:

 .. jupyter-execute::